toitware/toit-semver/README.md

  2. Bring in object definition from [semantic-version.toit](https://github.com/toitlang/toit/blob/master/tools/pkg/semantic-version.toit)
  3. Bring in parser library from [semantic-version-parser.toit](https://github.com/toitlang/toit/blob/master/tools/pkg/parsers/semantic-version-parser.toit)
  4. Commit that as a point in time, combing all sources.
 (Commit 2405d0f)
- 5. Start combing through, keeping the best of all three
+ 5. Start combing through, keeping the best of all three.
+ 6. Try and maintain code compaibility

 #### Target:
 Finish with a single class/library, including comparison operators on the